marlonleite/currency-change-ddd/README.md

 ## Local environment

 Your local environment can be configured through and env file or using docker.
-Then, the project will be available at `http://localhost:8080/docs`.

 ## Instalation